-Prospective trainees must:
+Prospective trainees must have:

-- hold a current medical registration
+- a current medical registration

 New and current trainees need to apply for Advanced Training each year.

-As a Fellow in active practice in Australia, New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.
+As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.